GUCSTeamH/PSD3-Spring-Two/README.md

 Compiling and Running
 ---------------------
-First make sure the Maven is in your PATH. (usually add the \bin folder) To compile cd into the git repo and run <code>mvn clean package</code>
+First make sure that Maven is in your PATH. (usually add the \bin folder) To compile cd into the git repo and run <code>mvn clean package</code>

 To run the server run the command <code>java -jar target/psd3-tech-proto-0.1.0.jar</code>